powsybl/powsybl-open-rao/docs/input-data/crac/json.md

 The definition of redispatching actions in the CRAC must follow certain guidelines:
 - For a given node in the network, two network elements are automatically created: a generator with ID `nodeCode + " _generator"` and a load with ID `nodeCode + " _load"`.
   So make sure that the active load and the generator active power are defined correctly in the network.
-  For example, if you use the network element "FFR2AA1 _generator" make sure that the power associated is defined in the 8th column in the ucte file (in the 6th column for loads).
+  For example, if you use the network element "FFR2AA1 _generator" make sure that the power associated with it is defined in the 8th column in the ucte file (in the 6th column for loads).
 See the example below and [UCTE format definition](../../_static/pdf/UCTE-format.pdf).

 - Two different redispatching actions cannot be defined on the same network element.